 - Up-close views of the Brooklyn Bridge

 - Jane's Carousel

 - Washington Street

-If once Long Island City (LIC) was above all a movie production center, it now houses one of the city's most vibrant art-scenes.
-The 19th-century industrial buildings have been transformed into galleries, museums, and painters and artists’ studios, and restaurants are growing more and more in number alongside shops and boutiques.
-Also, a great choice for Hotels, LIC, has opened many hotels in recent years, and we remind you that it is only 1 train stop, line 7, from Grand Central Terminal and easily accessible by Water Taxi too.
-Last but not least, you have some of the best views over the Manhattan skyline and the famous Pepsi-Cola symbol.
+If Long Island City (LIC) once was above all the center of the NYC-based Entertainment Industry housing major movie & tv productions, it has become one of New York's most vibrant and modern residential neighborhoods.
+The 19th-century industrial buildings have been transformed into galleries, museums, artists’ studios and restaurants are growing more and more in number alongside shops and boutiques.
+The waterfront has been transformed into a collection of ultra-chic glass sky-rises offering a plethora of luxury amenities from rooftop pools and gyms to libraries, clubs, and nurseries only accessible by its residents.
+LIC might also be a great choice for Hotels since many open in recent years, and with only one train stop, line 7, away from Grand Central Terminal and Water Taxi, this area has become increasingly accessible even to visitors.
+Last but not least, you have some of the best views over the Manhattan skyline and the famous Pepsi-Cola sign.

 Water Taxi tickets are not included in the price.
 The cost for each ride is $4.
 During the tour, we will take at least 1 rides for a total of $4 per person – If you want to return to Manhattan by water taxi at the end of the tour, you will need an additional ticket for $4